OliverMount/DTI-preprocessing/README.md

     - Refine the streamlines if necessary to improve their accuracy and alignment with the underlying anatomy.

 13. **Create Connectome:**
     - Generate a connectome using [tck2connectome](https://mrtrix.readthedocs.io/en/dev/reference/commands/tck2connectome.html) from the (refined) streamlines and store the connectome as a CSV file.
 The ROIs in the connectome correspond to the atlas specified while creating the connectome.
-We use the Desikan-Killany atlas.
+We use the Desikan-Killany atlas with 68 cortical regions  and 16 subcortical regions  (including both left and right hemishpere) and thus, the connectome matrix is of size 84-by-84.
 14. **Connectome folder**
 - Move the individual connectome csv file to the connectome folder.
 Since, in my project I deal with brain models for individual participants

-These preprocessing steps are crucial for preparing DTI data for subsequent analyses, such as connectivity analysis and visualization.
-It's important to follow these steps carefully to ensure the reliability and validity of the results in DTI studies.